Chelsea owner Roman Abramovich sanctioned by UK government

 She continued: “I know this brings some uncertainty, but the government will work with the league and clubs to keep football being played while ensuring sanctions hit those intended.
 Football clubs are cultural assets and the bedrock of our communities.
 We’re committed to protecting them.”

 Last week, Mr Abramovich announced that he intends to sell Chelsea after almost 20 years of ownership.
 He said that he would donate all net proceeds from the sale to a charitable foundation “for the benefit of all victims of the war in Ukraine.”
+The latest sanctions have now put this sale on hold.

+In the details of the sanctions placed on Mr Abramovich, the government described him as “a prominent Russian businessman and pro-Kremlin oligarch.”

+They added: “Abramovich is associated with a person who is or has been involved in destabilising Ukraine and undermining and threatening the territorial integrity, sovereignty and independence of Ukraine, namely Vladimir Putin, with whom Abramovich has had a close relationship for decades.”

 Register for free to continue reading